Anosov representations with Lipschitz limit set: Patterson-Sullivan measures in non-Anosov directions

 The result then follows from the definition of $(\rho(\Gamma),\phi)$-Patterson-Sullivan measure using Equation (\ref{comparision-shadow}). \end{proof}

-The rest of the proof of Theorem \ref{phiInD} is similar to the argument showing that if there exists a Patterson-Sullivan density of a given exponent, then this exponent must be greater than the critical exponent (see for example Sullivan \cite{sullivan} and Quint's notes \cite[Theorem 4.11]{SurveyPatSul}): \begin{proof}[Proof of Theorem \ref{phiInD}] We have to show that for every $s>0$ one has
+The rest of the proof of Theorem \ref{phiInD} is similar to the argument showing that if there exists a Patterson-Sullivan density of a given exponent, then this exponent must be greater than the critical exponent (see for example Sullivan \cite{sullivan} and Quint's notes \cite[Theorem 4.11]{SurveyPatSul}): \begin{proof}[Proof of Theorem \ref{phiInD}] We have to show that for every $s>0$ one has Corollary \ref{finite-intersectionG} implies that given $\alpha>0$ there exists $N\in\N,$ such that if $t>0$ and then for every $x\in\bord\G$ one has